SPALDING STUDIES LIBRARY -- SPECIAL COLLECTIONS

 220 THE PROPHET OF PALMYRA.

-Mr. Smith was thrust into a room and guarded there, without being allowed to see any- body, and horses were ordered in five minutes.
+Smith was thrust into a room and guarded there, without being allowed to see any- body, and horses were ordered in five minutes.
 Mr. Smith then stated to Reynolds: 'I wish to get counsel;' and was answered: 'G--d d--n you! you shan't have counsel; one word more, G--d d--n you, and I'll shoot you.'

 "'What the use of this so often?' said Mr. Smith.
-'I have often told you to shoot, and I now tell you again, to shoot away;' and seeing a person passing, he said: 'I am falsely imprisoneci here, and I want a lawyer.'
+'I have often told you to shoot, and I now tell you again, to shoot away;' and seeing a person passing, he said: 'I am falsely imprisoned here, and I want a lawyer.'

 "A lawyer came, but had the door banged in his face, with the old threat of shooting, if he came any nearer; another afterwards came, and received the same treatment.